So You Want to Plan a Yule Ball

 You want to book your event as far in advance as possible, especially if you are looking for a large space.
 If you are planning your first Yule Ball, I would suggest a smaller venue so you don’t overwhelm yourself.
-I recommend an evening event; for me it was always the 8 p.m. to 11 p.m./12 a.m. zone.
-The Yule Ball in Goblet of Fire was on Christmas, but my events ended up in late February and early March due to school breaks.
+I recommend an evening event; for me, it was always the 8 p.m. to 11 p.m./12 a.m. zone.
+The Yule Ball in Goblet of Fire was on Christmas, but my events ended up being in late February and early March due to school breaks.

 For a film-authentic feel, blue and white are the appropriate colors for balloons, tablecloths, napkins, and more.
 Hang snowflakes on the walls and have tulle draped over staircases with glitter keys tied around it to give it shape.
 For a touch of elegance, hang string lights along the stage area with small artificial trees stationed on either side.
 You can even try making some floating candles using battery-powered tea lights, toilet paper rolls, and fishing string.

 A DJ is preferable, but here’s a word of caution: You want a DJ who loves Potter and actually wants to be there.
 Nothing could be worse than someone working at your event looking miserable and unwilling to play that song from A Very Potter Musical for the fifth time.
 You want a DJ who is going to play a dubstep version of “Hedwig’s Theme” and jam out.
 Feel free to include the “Cha Cha Slide” and “Cotton-Eye Joe” because those are guaranteed to get your guests out of their seats.
 I also highly recommend celebrating your inner nerd by playing the famous “Do the Hippogriff” from the Yule Ball scene in the Goblet of Fire film.